edbeeching/godot_rl_agents_examples/examples/3DLander/readme.md

 The camera is not optimally adjusted for human control, as the scene is mainly there to test out the behavior of the environment.

-## Known issues:
+## Update 1 changes:
-There is a rare error caused by an `inf` value being sent by an observation noticed during training.
+- An error caused by an `inf` value ocassionally during training should be fixed (tests to confirm the fix are limited).
+- Updated to new plugin branch.
+- Updated Godot version used to 4.4.1
+- Added success rate logging for SB3
+- Added a downward camera in the onnx inference scene
+- Re-trained the policy for more steps